FortNbreak/SCPProximityChat-LabAPI/README.md

 # SCP Proximity Chat
-This plugin allows SCPs to talk with Proximity Chat to humans and SCPs.
+This plugin allows SCPs to talk with Proximity Chat to humans.
 Updated to work with LabAPI Forked from [Jesus-QC/ScpProximityChat](https://github.com/Jesus-QC/ScpProximityChat/)

 # How to use